 The intent of the Special Education Program at Pfeiffer University is to prepare teacher candidates to meet the educational and social needs of students with mild disabilities in grades kindergarten through high school.
 The program is designed to prepare teacher candidates to provide research-validated instruction and behavior supports to maintain at grade level students with mild disabilities who are enrolled in the North Carolina Standard Curriculum.

 Candidates working toward teacher licensure in special education must meet all the requirements for admission into the Teacher Education Program and must:

-- Complete at least 124 SH as required by the University, - Successfully complete prescribed courses in Special Education: General Curriculum (K-12), - Earn a grade of C or better in each education (EDUC) and special education (SPED) course, - Earn a grade of C or better in HPED 407, - Earn a grade of C or better in the required English, Science, History and Mathematics courses prescribed by the program, - Complete cultural credits prior to the semester in which student teaching occurs, - Complete an e-portfolio demonstrating mastery of State of North Carolina standards for teacher candidates.
-E-portfolio subscription carries a one-time cost of \$130.00 (for a 4 year subscription) - Pass all licensure tests as required by the NC Department of Public Instruction (NCDPI).
+- Complete at least 120 SH as required by the University, - Successfully complete prescribed courses in Special Education: General Curriculum (K-12), - Earn a grade of C or better in each education (EDUC) and special education (SPED) course, - Earn a grade of C or better in HPED 407, HPED 210, - Earn a grade of C or better in the required English, Science, History and Mathematics courses prescribed by the program, - Complete an e-portfolio demonstrating mastery of State of North Carolina standards for teacher candidates.
+E-portfolio subscription carries a one-time cost of \$140.00 (for a 4 year subscription) - Pass all licensure tests as required by the NC Department of Public

+Instruction (NCDPI).

-Special Education Major: General Curriculum (Licesure Track) (K-12): (61 SH) Professional Core Studies: (28 SH)
+Special Education Major: General Curriculum (Licensure Track) (K-12): (61 SH)

+Professional Core Studies: (28 SH)